EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 [No wait, thrice and counting.](https://web.archive.org/web/20220102232338/https://forum.manjaro.org/t/expired-certificate-for-iso-download-on-download-manjaro-org/96441)

-The first times their certificate expired, they told their users to roll their clocks back as a fix:
+The first time their certificate expired, they told their users to roll their clocks back as a fix:

 https://web.archive.org/web/20150409040851/https://manjaro.github.io/expired_SSL_certificate/